gmcvicker/varCA/README.md

 ```

 # Setup
-We highly recommend you install [Snakemake via conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda) so that you can use the `--use-conda` flag when calling `snakemake` to let it automatically handle all dependencies of the pipeline.
+We recommend you install [Snakemake via conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda) so that you can use the `--use-conda` flag when calling `snakemake`.
+The `--use-conda` flag allows Snakemake to automatically handle all of the dependencies of the pipeline.
 Otherwise, you must manually install the dependencies listed in the [env files](envs).

-We recommend installing version 5.18.0
+We recommend installing Snakemake version 5.18.0
 ```
 conda create -n snakemake -c bioconda -c conda-forge 'snakemake==5.18.0'
 ```